Rav Nachman

-Rav Nachman bar Yaakov (רב נחמן בר יעקב; died 320) was a prominent Jewish Talmudic sage (Amora) of the third generation, who lived in Babylonia.
+Rav Nachman bar Yaakov (רב נחמן בר יעקב; died 320 CE) was a prominent Jewish Talmudic sage (Amora) of the third generation, who lived in Babylonia.
 He is generally identified with the figure referred to simply as Rav Nachman in the Babylonian Talmud.
 He was married to Yalta, who is mentioned several times in Talmudic literature.

 It is generally accepted that references to Rav Nachman in the Talmud refer to Rav Nachman bar Yaakov, not to Rav Nachman bar Yitzchak.

 Biography

 Rav Nachman studied under Samuel of Nehardea and Rabbah bar Abuha.
 He served as the chief justice (dayan) under the authority of the exilarch—the political leader of Babylonian Jewry—and later became head of the academy in Nehardea.
 Following the destruction of Nehardea, he relocated his students to Shekanẓib.

 Through his marriage to a daughter of the Exilarch's family, Rav Nachman gained access to material wealth, which enabled him to host scholars and guests generously.
 When Rabbi Yitzchak of Palestine visited Babylonia, he stayed at Rav Nachman's home and, upon departing, blessed him with a parable likening his host to a tree that provides shade, fruit, and water.
 Rabbi Yitzchak concluded by saying:

 “Just as this tree needs no blessing, for it already provides generously, so may all that grows from you be like you.”

 According to the Talmud, Rav Nachman is described as a capable and respected judge, known for both decisiveness and humility.
 He is quoted as saying:

 "Let the Messiah come, and I will be privileged to sit in the shadow of his donkey’s excrement.
 I am willing to undergo all the pain and disgrace associated with his arrival."

 Similarly, Rav Nachman already possessed Torah, wealth, and children; so Rav Yitzchak blessed him that his offspring would also be like him.

 Due to his recognized expertise, he occasionally issued rulings in civil law cases independently, without consulting colleagues—a practice permitted to someone deemed an "expert for the public."
 When Rav Yehuda overturned one of his rulings, Rav Nachman is recorded to have responded:

 "Did a child tear it up?
 A great man tore it up; he must have found reason to invalidate it."